AnaMdTech/Django-Learning-Journey/01-django-hello/README.md

 - Add another URL route (like `/about`) with a different message
 - Try returning some basic HTML inside the response
 - Play around with the port (`python manage.py runserver 8080`)

+## 🤝 Contribute

+Feel free to fork, clone, or PR this project to improve it or use it as a base for your own learning!